JavaScript Functions Advanced

 // console.log(secret); // ReferenceError

-A closure happens when a function "remembers" variables from where it was created, even after that outer function is done.
-It's like a backpack: the inner function carries its surrounding variables wherever it goes.
+A closure means a function remembers variables from the scope where it was created, even after that outer scope has finished running.

 javascript